Kylyssa Shay is a middle-aged American woman living with autism who enjoys sharing hard-earned life hacks with people who need them.

 I guess you've figured out that I like tools by now.
 One year, my ex-husband and I were part of a family gift exchange.
 He got a really nice set of socket wrenches, and I got a plush snowman.
 He looked over at me and said, "That's an awfully nice snowman you've got there."

 I replied, "That's an awfully nice socket set you've got there."

 If you aren't sure what to get the tool-loving adult tomboy on your list, you can always get her a gift card to a local tool and hardware store or one of the big box stores like Lowes, Menards, or Home Depot.
-Unless, of course, she's into electronics, in which case, a Radio Shack gift card would be a better bet.
+Unless, of course, she's into electronics, in which case, a Best Buy gift card would be a better bet.

 As with all of the other gift options I've listed, take the time to find out what the recipient likes.
-If you can't figure out which specific games she likes I'd suggest leaning toward science fiction/fantasy or combat style role-playing games, first person shooters, or sports-themed games.
-Just try to avoid the excessively girly stuff out on the market and you should do fine.
-If you really have no idea what she likes in video games you could always get her a gift card to GameStop, Toys-R-Us, or any other store that has a wide selection of video games.
+If you can't figure out which specific games she likes, I'd suggest leaning toward science fiction/fantasy or combat-style role-playing games, first-person shooters, or sports-themed games.
+Just try to avoid the excessively girly stuff out on the market, and you should do fine.
+If you really have no idea what she likes in video games, you could always get her a gift card to GameStop, Toys-R-Us, or any other store that has a wide selection of video games.
 But I think a paid subscription to a game rental service such as GameFly would be even better.
-That way she can choose whatever games she wants to whenever she wants to.
+That way, she can choose whatever games she wants whenever she wants to.